MicahElliott/mrswlf/README.md

 ### Mrs. Wolf

 See the top intro section.
+Most of its description applies to the following variants.

 ### Mrs. Fox